Supervised learning for robust quantum control in composite-pulse systems: Supervised Learning Model

-In ideal situations, we naturally expect the system to be completely resistant to all errors, i.e., $\hat{F}(\bm{\epsilon}_k)=1$ for all samples $\bm{\epsilon}_k$, reflecting in the nominal fact that quantum operations are fully accurate in the presence of a variety of errors.
+In the ideal situation, we naturally expect the system to be completely resistant to all errors.
+That is, $\hat{F}(\bm{x}_k)=1$ for all samples $\bm{x}_k$, reflecting the ideal fact that quantum operations are still fully accurate in the presence of a variety of systematic errors.